Oreo Balls (Oreo Truffles)

 two overhead photos showing how to make Oreo balls

-In the bowl of a standing mixer, or in a large bowl with a hand-held mixer, beat together the cream cheese, vanilla and sea salt until the mixture is light and fluffy.
-You might need to pause, scrape down the sides of your bowl and beat again.
+In the bowl of a standing mixer, or in a large bowl with a hand-held mixer, beat the cream cheese, vanilla and sea salt together until the mixture is light and fluffy.

 Once the ingredients are combined well, scrape down the sides and gather the cream cheese mixture to the bottom of the bowl.

-Add the crushed Oreos to the mixing bowl and beat until combined.
+Next, add the Oreo crumbs to the cream cheese and beat until combined.

 Next, line a large baking tray (or two medium trays) with wax paper.
-Then use a 1 TBS measuring spoon or cookie scoop to measure and scoop the Oreo truffles.
+Then use a 1 Tablespoon measuring spoon or cookie scoop to measure and scoop the Oreo truffles.

 Then roll into Oreo cookie balls and set them in rows on the prepared baking sheet.
 Continue until all the Oreo mixture is used.

 Place the baking sheet lined with Oreo cream cheese balls into the freezer to harden for at least 30 minutes, and up to overnight.
-If you freeze them longer than 3 hours, be sure to cover them in plastic wrap to avoid freezer burn.
+If you freeze them longer than 3 hours, cover them in plastic wrap or put them in an airtight container to avoid freezer burn.

 Coat in Chocolate

-When you’re ready to make the Oreo balls, once they have hardened in the freezer, melt the chocolate for coating either in the microwave or over a double boiler on the stovetop (preferred method because it helps keep the chocolate warm throughout dipping).
+Once the Oreo balls are frozen, melt the chocolate for coating either in the microwave or over a double boiler on the stovetop (preferred because it helps keep the chocolate warm throughout dipping).

 Let set at room temperature for 60 minutes, or in the refrigerator or freezer for shorter to harden.
 If desired, drizzle more chocolate or white chocolate on top of the hardened Oreo balls for a finished look.